Editor’s note: This story was originally published on Feb. 28. It was updated on Mar. 3 to include the perspective of SWOP Behind Bars.

 Sex workers are abandoning their Amazon wishlists after the company began sending notices Wednesday that customer addresses may soon be exposed to buyers.
 As first covered by 404 Media, a change in Amazon policy means customers who use the site’s public wishlists may have their addresses exposed to customers via third-party sellers.

-Some sex workers are being vocal online about leaving Amazon and moving to other wishlist platforms like Throne, but it’s not that simple.
+Some sex workers are being vocal online about leaving Amazon and moving to other wishlist platforms like Throne, but it’s not an easy choice.

 ATTENTION!!
 IF YOU HAVE AN AMAZON WISHLIST PLEASE READ THIS AND CHANGE YOUR SETTINGS ASAP #Amazon #Wishlist #SW